nya3jp/tast/docs/writing_tests.md

 While this is sound advice for fast-running, deterministic unit tests, it isn't necessarily always the best approach for integration tests:

-*   There are unavoidable sources of non-determinism in Chrome OS integration tests.
+*   There are unavoidable sources of non-determinism in ChromeOS integration tests.
 DUTs can experience hardware or networking issues, and flakiness becomes more likely as more tests are run.
 *   When a lengthy setup process is repeated by many tests in a single suite,